Xiamen Special Economic Zone: Economic policies of the Xiamen SEZ

-Special Economic Zones of China are intended to serve as special zones for accelerated economic development by employment of a subset of preferential policies, tax incentives, and infrastructure foundations.
+Special Economic Zones of China are intended to serve as special zones for accelerated economic development by employment of a subset of preferential policies, tax reductions and incentives, and infrastructure foundations.
 This shift in ideology promoted the transition to more of a market system promoting foreign direct investment and transition to rapid modernization.
 The preferential policies are set to execute the country wide 5 year development plan.
 With the release of the cities most recent 5 year plan, the 14th one, the city has committed to invest more in national innovation platforms and research centers.
 The SEZ will add half a percent more of the cities GDP to R&D spending.
 Xiamen will also continue to invest in the core of their industries, including "trade and logistics, financial services, software, information and technology services, and creative cultural tourism".
-With each Special economic zones and its own set of preferential policies, Xiamen’s most recent incentive plan April 13, 2018 encapsulates:
+With each Special economic zones and its own set of preferential policies, Xiamen's most recent incentive plan April 13, 2018 encapsulates: